Aliases for TBK1 Gene

 GeneCards Summary for TBK1 Gene

 TBK1 (TANK-Binding Kinase 1) is a Protein Coding gene.
-Diseases associated with TBK1 include borna disease and herpes simplex encephalitis.
-Among its related pathways are Ras signaling pathway and Epstein-Barr virus infection.
-GO annotations related to this gene include identical protein binding and nucleic acid binding.
+Diseases associated with TBK1 include frontotemporal dementia and/or amyotrophic lateral sclerosis 4 and borna disease.
+Among its related pathways are Immune System and Ras signaling pathway.
+GO annotations related to this gene include nucleic acid binding and protein kinase activity.
 An important paralog of this gene is CHUK.